Blaizzy/mlx-embeddings/docs/Shell-Completion.md

 ## Configuring Completions in `bash`

 To make Homebrew's completions available in `bash`, you must source the definitions as part of your shell's startup.
-Add the following to your `~/.profile` file:
+Add the following to your `~/.profile` or `~/.bash_profile` file:

 ```sh
 if type brew &>/dev/null; then